rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 }

 115. Get Wishlist and remove a product from wishlist added. pis are: GET: {{url}}/wishlist and DELETE: {{url}}/wishlist/remove/:productId; Nothing in body.
+116. Refund implemented.
+First, refund model created and refund module created where controllers and routes are addded.
+Order model is also updated to implement this.
+The apis are: PPST "{{url}}/refunds/request/6818d05d2e90a603bcfef01b"; GET:"{{url}}/refunds/"(for admin and seller); GET:"{{url}}/refunds/me" for buyer; GET:"{{url}}/refunds/6819b4faa71f2f7b94992f47" for admin and seller to ge specifinc refund request; PATCH:"{{url}}/refunds/6819cd156c69c9a8cfa5972e" for admin/seller to update the refund when approped or rejected.
+117.